One-time pad: Problems

 One-time pads solve few current practical problems in cryptography.
 High-quality ciphers are widely available and their security is not currently considered a major worry.
-Such ciphers are almost always easier to employ than one-time pads because the amount of key material that must be properly and securely generated, distributed and stored is far smaller.Additionally, public key cryptography overcomes the problem of key distribution.
+Such ciphers are almost always easier to employ than one-time pads because the amount of key material that must be properly and securely generated, distributed and stored is far smaller.
+Additionally, public key cryptography overcomes the problem of key distribution.

 True randomness

 High-quality random numbers are difficult to generate.
 The random number generation functions in most programming language libraries are not suitable for cryptographic use.
 Even those generators that are suitable for normal cryptographic use, including /dev/random and many hardware random number generators, may make some use of cryptographic functions whose security has not been proven.
 An example of a technique for generating pure randomness is measuring radioactive emissions.

 In particular, one-time use is absolutely necessary.
-If a one-time pad is used just twice, simple mathematical operations can reduce it to a running key cipher.
 For example, if $p_1$ and $p_2$ represent two distinct plaintext messages and they are each encrypted by a common key $k$, then the respective ciphertexts are given by: